Croatia Traveller

 Accommodation in Varazdin

 Most people come to Varazdin on a day trip from Zagreb but there's no reason not to stay for a night.
 Forget about private accommodation though; it doesn't exist.
-The best hotel in town is the three-star Hotel Turist-- a very business-like establishment.
-A more familial alternative is the Pansion Maltar, a small inn in the town centre.
+The best hotel in town is the four-star Hotel Istra in the center of town.
+You might also try the three-star Hotel Turist-- a very business-like establishment.
+A more better alternative is the Pansion Maltar, a small inn in the town centre that offers a familial atmosphere.

 Getting to Varazdin